 Business Internship

 This is a capstone course for students completing a Business (BUSA) major.
 The internship includes practical, on-the-job experiences in a business or organization environment under executive supervision.
 The student has the opportunity to apply the principles and knowledge learned in Business classes in a real work environment.
 The student will perform 192 hours of internship experience.
 Internship sites must be approved by the program advisor.
-The student and internship site supervisor will submit progress reports and evaluation to program advisor.
-This course is part of the Associate in Arts Business Emphasis and Associate in Science Business degrees which are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The student and internship site supervisor will submit progress reports and evaluation to the program advisor.
 Prerequisites: Program advisor permission, 2.5 cumulative grade point average, and two-thirds of the required Business program major credits completed.
-(4 Cr - 0 lect, 4 lab)

 4